-Students placed in an alternative school or facility due to disciplinary reasons exceeding one week will be automatically withdrawn from all Dual Enrollment college courses and assigned a 'W' for each course.
+Students placed in an alternative school or facility due to disciplinary reasons exceeding one week will be automatically withdrawn from all face to face Dual Enrollment college courses and assigned a 'W' for each course.
+Students enrolled in fully online classes will be able to remain in their on-line courses only.
 Students remaining enrolled during the one-week placement are responsible for all assignments missed and will be held to any grading penalty incurred due to the attendance policy of the course(s).
 Students may appeal the automatic withdrawal by contacting the ACC instructional Dean.
+Students enrolled in fully online classes will be able to remain in their on-line courses only.
+Students will still be held responsible for meeting attendance policies as stated in each course syllabus for their online courses.